Virtual Study Assistant: Student Guide

 How conversations work

-Unlike a search engine, the AI Study Assistant remembers your earlier questions, at least while you keep the window open.
+Unlike a search engine, the Virtual Study Assistant remembers your earlier questions, at least while you keep the window open.
 For example, if you ask, "Tell me about the French Revolution" and then follow up with, "Who were the key figures?" the assistant contextually knows you're still talking about the French Revolution.
 If you close or refresh the page, the conversation resets.

 Top